samrobbins85/se-docs/docs/Developer/removeBay.md

 title: removeBay
 ---

-Removes a bay from the warehouse.
+Removes a bay (and all trays within) from the warehouse.
 ## URL
 ```http request
 POST /stockTake/removeBay